Goma Dofu: How to Enjoy Japanese Sesame Tofu

 Goma Dofu (胡麻豆腐: Sesame Tofu)

-Goma Dofu is a common food widely enjoyed in Japan and can be bought in supermarkets around the country.
-In terms of the production area, Nara and Wakayama Prefectures are especially famous for their sesame tofu.
+Goma Dofu is a food widely enjoyed in Japan, bought at supermarkets.
+Regarding the production area, Nara and Wakayama Prefectures are well known.

-In fact, Goma Dofu makes up an indispensable part of the Shojin Ryori served at Buddhist temples on Mt.
+Sesame Tofu is an essential of the Shojin Ryori cuisine served at Buddhist temples on Mt.
 Koya, Wakayama.
-The mountain is a holy site of the Shingon sect of Buddhism which was inscribed as World Heritage Site of Unesco in 2004.
+The mountain is a holy site of the Shingon sect of Buddhism, inscribed as a World Heritage Site of Unesco in 2004.